 Lenin on this to Wullie Gallacher and Sylvia Pankhurst on parliamentarianism, “At present, British Communists very often find it hard even to approach the masses, and even to get a hearing from them.
 If I come out as a Communist and call upon them to vote for Henderson and against Lloyd George, they will certainly give me a hearing.
 And I shall be able to explain in a popular manner, not only why the Soviets are better than a parliament and why the dictatorship of the proletariat is better than the dictatorship of Churchill (disguised with the signboard of bourgeois “democracy”), but also that, with my vote, I want to support Henderson in the same way as the rope supports a hanged man—that the impending establishment of a government of the Hendersons will prove that I am right, will bring the masses over to my side, and will hasten the political death of the Hendersons and the Snowdens just as was the case with their kindred spirits in Russia and Germany.”

-The UK and all western Democracy is an anathema to all Socialists.
+The UK and all western Democracy should be an anathema to all Socialists.
 It is held up as the mother of all parliamentary democracies, but is built on privilege, control and lies.
 That is why it needs to be engaged with and destroyed.
 Those that advocate a non-parliamentary revolution in Britain are only playing out the same mistakes from the past.
-Or believe that Scottish Independence is a first step.

 But that does not mean we need to carry out the same failed interventions from the past.
 We need to learn from the past and adapt to today’s realities.